astoeckel/pydwdapi/README.md

 Disclaimer
 ----------

-This project was a little sunday afternoon fun project. **Do not** use the resulting data for any serious application.
+This project was a little Sunday afternoon fun project. **Do not** use the resulting data for any serious application.
 Interpolation between sparse weather station data **may go terribly wrong**.
 This program is in no way affiliated with or endorsed by the DWD.